usedToBeTomas/teredoFix/README.md

 - Be able to follow instructions and not skip steps
 - Firewall needs to be enabled and on standard settings, (if you never touched it, it's probably fine), also antiviruses can sometimes interfere with it, so disable all antivirus firewall).
 - If you have installed any VPN software, try to disable them.
-- To gain open NAT, you are likely going to need username and password of your wifi router
+- To gain open NAT, you may need username and password of your wifi router
 - Less than 5 minutes to fix teredo issues using teredoFix.bat
 - 5-20 minutes for setting up the Port Forward, if your router blocks teredo connections
 ## Run teredoFix.bat :runner: